 4. MEADE ETX-80

-The etx-80 is a scope that costs around $250 – $350 and is also a computrized refractor scope.
-Being a refractor telescope means that it’s a fairly low maintenence system but, because of the low maintenance it’s also a lot more expensive than a reflector scope.
+The etx-80 is a scope that costs around $250 – $350 and is also a computerized refractor scope.
+Being a refractor telescope means that it’s a fairly low maintenance system but, because of the low maintenance it’s also a lot more expensive than a reflector scope.

 It has an aperture of 80mm, a focal length of 400mm and a focal ratio of f/5.
 This means that the overall power of the system is a lot smaller than the majority of the less portable scopes on this list but, once again that’s a compromise you’ll need to make for portability I guess.

 The accessories that are included in the box are 2 eyepieces at 26mm and a 9.7mm which allow for a magnification of 15x and 41x respectively.

 You’re also provided with a Barlow lens which is built into the system and can be activated with the flip of a switch, a removable tripod, a backpack for the scope, a red dot finder, AudioStar Computer Hand Contriller with 30,000 object data base, a mount and a few other accessories

 As for what the Barlow lens can do, it’ll allow you to increase the magnifications further when either of the eyepieces are attached.
 The 26mm will magnify to 30x and the 9.6mm to 82x.
 As for the theoretical maximum magnification, the etx-80 can achieve a magnification of 157x.

 This means that you’ll be more than capable of viewing jupiter and saturn through the lens and because it’s a refractor scope, it’s also pretty good at viewing objects on earth, which you may enjoy doing.
 However, above the 80x magnification, there will be a lot of chromatic aberration, which will limit you’re experience the further you look into space.